2000 EM26: Orbit

 is an Aten-family asteroid, and as such is often near the glare of the Sun as the asteroid seldom travels outside Earth's orbit when the Earth is nearby.
 The orbit was poorly constrained in 2014 since the asteroid had an observation arc of only 9 days creating an orbital uncertainty of 7.
 Since the asteroid had not been observed since 14 March 2000, the uncertainty region had kept increasing.
 During the 2014 approach, 17 February 2014 was the first day that the nominal orbit had a solar elongation more than 90 degrees from the Sun making it easier to recover under a dark sky.
 Using the nominal orbit, the asteroid was expected to have an apparent magnitude of about 16 and pass 0.02 AU from Earth.
 Closest approach (perigee-geocentrical) was around 00:15 UTC on 18 February plus or minus about 13 hours.
 Even with an observation arc of 9 days, it was known that the minimum possible close approach distance to Earth on 18 February 2014 was 0.018 AU with a small chance that the asteroid would pass as far as 0.13 AU from Earth.
 Due to the uncertainty region of the asteroid, the asteroid could have been 75 degrees from the nominal position in the sky on 18 February 2014.

 was recovered on 24 February 2017 at magnitude 21, extending the observation arc to 17 years.
 It is now known that passed 0.03665 AU from Earth on 17 February 2014.
+In 2020 it was again observed from 22 March till 27 April.
+Next well observable opposition will be in March/April 2026.